Whonix/whonix-firewall/README.md

 # Firewall for Whonix-Gateway and Whonix-Workstation #

-iptables rules script and firewall configuration file for Whonix-Gateway and Whonix-Workstation.
+nftables rules script and firewall configuration file for Whonix-Gateway and Whonix-Workstation.

 Whonix-Gateway Firewall Features: